mmb-irb/MDDB-docker/readme/setup.md

     docker-compose --version

-## Installation and configuration of apache
+## Installation and configuration of Apache

 ### Apache installation